GonzalezVictorM/bhr1_phylogeny/README.md

 Cleans up the names of the file to only contain the portal name and the protein names.
 Alkso creates a log to check if it was done correctly.

 ## custom-fasta-cleaner.py
-Cleans up the remaining fasta files .
+Cleans up the remaining fasta files.